 Times have a changed although apprentices still exist to a certain degree there are not as many there once was, employers are no longer looking to invest the time, money and resources in those programs, which is why many interns are not paid for a specified period of months with an option to possibly be brought on which is like the carrot at the end of the stick for many.

 Paid and Unpaid Internships

-Depending on the organization unpaid internship can offer you something you can’t get else where which would be the ability to enter an organization that many find difficult to get their foot in the door.
-If I had to choose one company that I would have loved to intern that would have be with Disney.
+Depending on the organization unpaid internship can offer you something you can’t get elsewhere which would be the ability to enter an organization that many find difficult to get their foot in the door.
+If I had to choose one company that I would have loved to the intern that would have been with Disney.